jquast/telnetlib3/README.rst

   telnet BBS systems from any posix shell, that otherwise would require a DOS Emulating program SyncTerm_, mtelnet_, netrunner_.
 Instead, these systems may be used with a standard terminal emulator, such as xterm_, rxvt_, or iTerm2_.
-Some example telnet destinations:
+Some example telnet destinations,

   * htc.zapto.org: Supports UTF8 or CP437 encodings (enthral).
   * 1984.ws: Supports UTF8 or CP437 encodings (`x/84`_).
   * nethack.alt.org: Supports latin1, CP437, or UTF8 encoding (dgamelaunch).
   * blackflag.acid.org: DOS-based CP437 bbs, requires a 80x24 window (mystic).
   * bbs.pharcyde.org: DOS-based CP437 bbs, requires a 80x24 window (synchronet).

 * telnet-server_: This provides a simple cmd-line interface (telsh_) for interactively toggling and displaying telnet session parameters.
 This serves as an example of a basic prompting server with which commands may be issued.